schen26/LiveWebAPITester/README.md

 ## Framework Highlights

-This framework is able to:
+This framework has tests that:

 - Detect the colour change of according to presence of error

-- Ensures that text inputs work correctly
+- Ensure that text inputs work correctly

+- Ensure the titles match what is shown